JolleJolles/pirecorder/README.md

 # pirecorder
 **A Python package for controlled and automated image and video recording with the raspberry pi**

 *pirecorder* is a Python package, built on the [picamera](http://picamera.readthedocs.io/) and [OpenCV](https://opencv.org/) libraries, that provides a flexible solution for the collection of consistent image and video data with the raspberry pi.
-It was developed to overcome the need of a complete solution to help researchers, especially those with limited coding skills, to easily set up and configure their raspberry pi to run large numbers of controlled and automated image and video recordings using optimal settings
+It was developed to overcome the need for a complete solution to help researchers, especially those with limited coding skills, to easily set up and configure their raspberry pi to run large numbers of controlled and automated image and video recordings using optimal settings.

 <p align="center"><img src="https://github.com/jollejolles/pirecorder/blob/master/images/pirecorder-logo-large.jpg"></p>